 BVGCD Meeting Schedule

-Agenda/Notice for Permit Hearing
+Notice/agenda for Public Permit Hearing

 Agenda/Notice for Regular Board Meeting

-Background materials for Regular Board meeting
+Background material for Regular Board Meeting

 To download the Zoom application for instructions to join the meeting using a computer or tablet or when using a cell phone, click the appropriate hyperlink.
 You may also raise your hand to be recognized during the public comment portion of the meeting.